All exhibitions

 Riverside Park

-Sydney Shen, Rendering of SBNO (Standing But Not Operating)
+Sydney Shen, SBNO (Standing But Not Operating)

 The Art Students League of New York and The New York City Department of Parks & Recreation are proud to present Works in Public 2024, a year-long outdoor public art exhibition at Riverside Park in Manhattan.
 The exhibition features four new site-specific sculptures by League artists: Patricia Espinosa and Malin Abrahamsson in Riverside Park North at 145th Street and Riverside Drive, and Henry Roundtrip Marton Newman and Sydney Shen in Riverside Park South at 61st Street.